GGI Lectures on Entropy, Operator Algebras and Black Holes: Quantum channels and DPI

-It can be shown that by combining the above three operations, we get the most general ``completely positive map''.
-A completely positive map $T: \cB \to \cA$ by definition is a linear operator such that if \ben \left(
+It can be shown that by combining the above three operations, we get the most general {\it unital completely positive map}.
+A unital completely positive map $T: \cB \to \cA$ is by definition a linear operator such that if \ben \left(

 \right) \ge 0 \quad \Longrightarrow \quad \left(